vivian1496/sep11-freedom-project/tool/learning-log.md

 Easy JavaScript Game Development with Kaboom.js (Mario, Zelda, and Space Invaders) - Full Course {freecodecamp.org (youtube)}

         - This video convinced me to use replit in order to get familar with the code.

+ My attempt at using the link to start kamboom in my IDE isnt really working (the game won't show up whenever i do http-server) so i am going to download kamboom into my computer.
+Wait nvm, i added "https://unpkg.com/kaboom@3000.0.1/dist/kaboom.js" and it showed up.

 <!--